fmarier/browserid-tools/README.md

 Copy the assertion you get into a text file so that you can run the other tools on it.

+# display-identities

+To view the details of identities stored in your browser's [local storage](https://developer.mozilla.org/en/DOM/Storage):

+    ./display-identities.py < localstorage.txt

 # unpack-assertion

 To display the contents of an [assertion](https://wiki.mozilla.org/Identity/Verified_Email_Protocol/Latest#Bundled_Assertion):